top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/20_probability_basics.md

 # Probability basics {#probability_basics}

-Assigned: Liam

 In this chapter we give a brief review of some basic probabilistic concepts.
-For a more in depth treatment a textbook such as [](#bib:Papoulis).
+For a more in-depth treatment of the subject we refer the interested reader to a textbook such as [](#bib:Papoulis).

 ## Random Variables {#random_variables}

-The key underlying concept in probabilistic theory is that of an *event*, such as the output of a random trial.
+The key underlying concept in probabilistic theory is that of an *event*, which is the output of a random trial.
 For example, the result of a coin flip turning up HEADS, or the result of rolling a die turning up the number "4".

-\begin{definition}\label{def:random_variable}
+\begin{definition}[Random Variable]\label{def:random_variable}
 A  (either discrete or continuous) variable that can take on any value that corresponds to the feasible output of a random trial.
 \end{definition}